berkeley-cdss/course-site-myst/README.md

    f.
 Click on **Create Repository**.

    g.
-Replace this README with the content shown below.
+Replace this README with the content shown in the next section.

 1. Enable GitHub Pages in the repository.
 Go to Settings > Pages > Source > GitHub Actions (Beta).
 Because a github action is contained within the template, it will run when the template is instantiated and may fail until this step is completed.